Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RFKNtwyObH4.md

 ### Transcript

-> fences that can go on corners yeah a highly requested feature i'm sure that will be a thing at some point in the future
+> fences that can go on corners yeah a highly requested feature I'm sure that will be a thing at some point in the future